An Expert Shares Her Top Tips For Renovating Tricky Spaces

 Getting the scale wrong.
 It’s vital for the space to feel intentional: a sofa or chair that is too big (or even too small!) immediately makes the whole place feel off.
 Also, proportion in a small space is essential – meaning you must have different sized objects that can relate to each other.
-Larger pieces, like sofas and coffee tables, need medium and smaller sized pieces, like lamps, side tables, and well-placed accessories, to make the room look balanced.
+Larger pieces, like sofas and coffee tables, need medium and smaller sized pieces, like lamps, side tables, and well-placed accessories, to make the

 What about people working with awkwardly-shaped rooms —any tips for making the most of the space they have?

 You can take one of two roads: embrace the space or conceal the awkwardness.